 Credit for Internship Opportunities

 Internships are a great way for students to gain valuable work experience and on-the-job training.
-Because the Davidson Honors College values the out-of-class experiential learning we are able to offer the opportunity for students to earn credit for their internship opportunities through collaborating with a mentor in developing an academic plan to augment the internship experience.
+Because the Davidson Honors College values out-of-class experiential learning we are able to offer the opportunity for students to earn credit for their internship opportunities through collaborating with a mentor in developing an academic plan to augment the internship experience.
 Any DHC student in good academic standing may design an academic internship course for a variable 1-3 credit experience.
 Students will register for either (HONR 198, 398, or 498) during the term of their internship.
 The mentor must be willing to evaluate and grade the student’s work, and the student must complete assignments discussed with the mentor that extend the work experience into an academic setting to earn credit.
 Your mentor will provide the discipline-specific criteria necessary for your work.
 Generally, it is a good idea to devise coursework that will complement or supplement the material covered in a regular course, major, intended profession, as well as the internship experience.
 Internship credit can count toward your eight honors experiences.
 Apply here.

 Honors Capstone Approval Form

 To qualify for graduation from the Davidson Honors college with the “University Scholar” distinction, DHC students must fulfill a set of academic requirements, one of which is the Honors Capstone Project.
 Students should begin thinking about and planning for their project during their junior year.
 Projects can be connected with Capstone requirements in the student’s major(s), minor(s), certificate program, or can be completed independent of other requirements.
 Plan to discuss possibilities with a faculty member or members in the area you are interested in, as well as with the Director of Student Engagement in the DHC.
-These projects may take a wide variety of forms and culminate in a thesis, a performance or exhibit, an independent scientific experiment, etc., depending on the student’s major(s), minor, or area of interest.
+These projects may take a wide variety of forms and culminate in a thesis, performance or exhibit, an independent scientific experiment, etc., depending on the student’s major(s), minor, or area of interest.
+Students must also publish their capstone presentations to UM’s ScholarWorks.
 Projects are intended to provide DHC students with a substantial capstone experience that encourages them to work in collaboration with a mentor over an extended period of time.
 These projects should challenge students to draw on knowledge and life experiences that they have attained throughout the course of their education, and apply them to an in-depth investigation of the chosen topic.
 Apply here.